Tablerase/42_Projects/born2beroot/born2beroot.md

     - NOTE (If you want to keep new hostname): You can get error `sudo: unable to resolve host debian11: Name or service not known` when you change host name.
 To correct do `sudo nano /etc/hosts` (replace hostname with new_hostname).
 - Ask evaluated person to display partitions: `lsblk`
 - Explain LVM and benefits.

+SSH:

+- check ssh installed: `ssh your_user_id@127.0.0.1 -p port`
+- check to log as root, normal response should be no log possible.

+Script:

+- explain cron
+- setup script with crontab (`sudo crontab -u root -e`)
+  - change to have the script rune every minute.
+  - stop the script from running without touching script

 ## NOTES